 - Contains enzymes that aid digestion

 - * Our Honey-Free flavor does not contain this ingredient

 Originating in the Amazon, habanero peppers and been in use for over 8,000 years.
 They are a mainstay in many of the dishes of the Yucatan and have been found at archeological sites spreading throughout South and Central America, from Peru to Mexico.
 They bring the heat and a surprising, underlying citrus flavor that works so well with the oranges and lemons in our recipe.

 - Capsaicin acts as a digestive aid

-Originating in China and arriving with traders to the Meditteranean around 1500, oranges have become the most cultivated fruit tree in the world!
+Originating in China and arriving with traders to the Mediterranean around the year 1500, oranges have become the most cultivated fruit tree in the world!
 The oranges we know and love today are the result of cross-breeding a pomelo and a mandarin and make up about 70% of the citrus grown worldwide.
 Peel, pith, and juice!
 The entire fruit is used in our recipe for maximum benefit and adds a bright, unexpected sweetness.

 - The pith and peel are full of phytonutrients

-A staple in the Ayurvedic and Chinese medicinal traditions and many asian cuisines, turmeric has also been used as a fabric and food dye for millennia.
-Long known for its anti inflammatory benefits, turmeric also brings a pungent bitterness with a warm, bitter, black pepper-like flavor and earthy, mustard-like aroma, as well as a vibrant color to our recipe.
+A staple in the Ayurvedic and Chinese medicinal traditions and many Asian cuisines, turmeric has also been used as a fabric and food dye for hundreds of years.
+Long known for its anti-inflammatory benefits, turmeric also brings a pungent bitterness with a warm, black pepper-like flavor and earthy, mustard-like aroma, as well as a vibrant color to our recipe.

 - An excellent source of vitamin B6 and zinc

 - Full of powerful curcumin

-One of the first spices exported from Asia, this hot and fragrant rhizome was travelling around the islands of the Pacific as Europe was first being settled.
-Fresh ginger, redolent with natural oils like gingerol, is added to our recipe skin and all.
-Ginger also has a warming effect on the body so it’s not just the burn of the habaneros raising your temperature.
+One of the first spices exported from Asia, this hot and fragrant rhizome was traveling around the islands of the Pacific as Europe was first being settled.
+Fresh ginger, redolent with natural oils like gingerol, is added to our recipe, skin and all.
+Ginger also has a warming effect on the body, so it’s not just the burn of the habaneros raising your temperature.